 - On-road bike infrastructure (bike lanes and sharrows): Our region still has some work to do in this department.
 Bike lanes have historically been installed where they fit on wider thoroughfares, not necessarily where they feel comfortable to ride.
 Consider these routes as use with caution routes.

 - Walk on sidewalk: If you’re a beginner, we recommend walking your bike on the sidewalk in some cases to navigate through a particularly treacherous area.
 In most of our local communities, it is prohibited to ride your bike on the sidewalk.

 Included in the printed map are tips for riding safe and smart.
 The map also identifies notable hills, streets that are one-way, and the best bridges for crossing the Ohio and Licking Rivers.

-You can pick up a copy of the map at your local bike shop, the Cincinnati main library, Newport library, and Covington library.
+You can pick up a copy of the map at over 100 locations around town!
 In June, we will distribute the map to more locations like coffee shops and recreation centers.
 You can explore the routes in our online interactive bike commute map.

 Thank you to our project partners

 The Low-Stress Bike Map was made possible thanks to financial support from the Paula Nye Memorial Education Grant through the Kentucky Bicycle and Bikeways Commission, the Devou Good Foundation, and the Carol Ann and Ralph V. Haile, Jr. Foundation.